rask0ne/TODO-web-application/README.md

 ### 3.1 Functional requirements
 * Ability to create new task
 * Ability to show all tasks
-* Ability to hide completed tasks
+* Ability to see quantity of incompleted tasks left
 * Ability to mark compleled tasks
 * Ability to delete tasks
 * Ability to edit tasks